-Review and update the San Francisco Bay Regional Monitoring Program CECs and microplastics monitoring strategies every two years.
-Develop management-relevant information to support selection and implementation of management measures addressing CECs and microplastics by the Department of Toxic Substances Control (DTSC) and the San Francisco Bay Regional Water Quality Control Board.
+Review and update the San Francisco Bay Regional Monitoring Program contaminants of emerging concern (CEC) and microplastics monitoring strategies every two years.
+Develop managementrelevant information to support selection and implementation of management measures addressing CECs and microplastics by the Department of Toxic Substances Control (DTSC) and the San Francisco Bay Regional Water Quality Control Board.